Wanchunwei/leetcode/notes/Word Ladder II.md

 Analysis :

-1. First applying BFS to find the minimum distance between `beginWord` and `endWord`. ---- (Word Ladder Solved)
+1. First applying BFS to find the minimum distance between `beginWord` and `endWord`. ---- (Word Ladder Solved), to avoid time exceed, we also record the distance for each node to `endWord`
 2. Apply DFS to find all the paths that from `beginWord` to `endWord`,  the distance  between which is minimum distance.

 # Better solution